 Tools and parts required

 - A replacement safety ring (and optional replacement seals, if needed) – you should have received a spare safety ring with your machine, but you can also purchase them on our website

 - A 13mm spanner (a.k.a. wrench)

-- Remove the safety valve form the side of the boiler, by unscrewing the whole valve.
+Remove the safety valve form the side of the boiler, by unscrewing the whole valve.
 You may be able to do this with your fingers.
 If not, use a 13mm spanner (wrench), to loosen it.
 You want to place your spanner around the nut – that’s the part of the valve that has flat sides.
-In the image above it’s directly above the gold coloured safety ring, it’s on the outside of the boiler.
+In the image below it’s directly above the gold coloured safety ring, it’s on the outside of the boiler.

-- Screw the new valve into the threaded hole on the side of the boiler.
+Screw the new safety valve into the threaded hole on the side of the boiler.
 Screw it in hand tight, then use a 13 mm spanner to tighten so there is “metal on metal” contact between the safety ring and the boiler.
 You won’t need to tighten it very hard, the thing to feel for is a sudden increase in resistance when screwing it in (that’s when you get metal metal contact).

 That’s it!
 If you have any questions, please contact contact us.